 This orchid occurs in Deep leaf litter in dark woodland habitats, and also in open woodland rides.

-The specimens on this page were photographed under lime trees in west Wales in early May (top), and in Beech woods in the Lot Valley in France in late April (left).
+The specimens shown on this page were found under lime trees in west Wales in early May (top), and in Beech woods in the Lot Valley in France in late April (left).

 The Plant List